Restaurants & Cafe’s

-While most of our Apartments and Villas have a full range of cooking facilities you must experience some of Tathra’s Delicious Restaurants and Cafes.
+While our Apartments and Villas have a full range of cooking facilities you should also experience some of Tathra’s Great Restaurants and Cafes.

 Fat Tony’s Bar and Grill – Open Tuesday to Saturday for dinner with extended hours during holiday periods.
 Fantastic place, the host is awesome, food superb and atmosphere is great.
 Specializing in modern Australian seafood and steaks, Fat Tony’s also provides an environment for a cheeky glass of wine, or dinner with the family.